takumib/cpsc210-labs/labs/lab6/lab6.md

 After you get to a point where you've implemented several functions for your linked list, (say, `list_create()` and `list_append()`), make sure you're in the directory housing your lab files and type `make`.
-Assuming no errors, go ahead and type `./lab6` to run the provided test driver in `main.c`:
+Assuming no errors, go ahead and type `make test` to run the provided test driver in `test.c`:

 ![testing1](https://github.com/Welchd1/cpsc210-labs/blob/master/labs/lab6/figures/test_output.png)

 If all goes well you should see a "passed" appear in green next to each test, meaning you can be *reasonably* sure that your implementation is working as expected.

+### Running

+If all of your tests have passed and do not get any segmentation faults, you can run the main program that prints out the lists by typing `make`, then typing `make run`.

 ## Handin